rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 Before writing this report, I had to start somewhere - I had to get a map of the landscape of research on people's attitudes towards human gene-editing.
 To do this, I came up with a list of search terms that I thought might be useful.

 I began by searching for "human gene editing survey" on OpenAlex, looking at years in the interval [2016,2021].
-I did not include results from the search that I thought weren't especially relevant to people's attitudes towards human gene-editing (e.g., the OpenAlex query <https://api.openalex.org/works?search=Human%20Gene%20Editing%20Survey&filter=publication_year:2021> produces the result "_Consumer valuation of and attitudes towards novel foods produced with new plant engineering techniques: A review_", which I did not include).
+I did not include results from the search that I thought weren't especially relevant to people's attitudes towards human gene-editing (e.g., the OpenAlex query <https://api.openalex.org/works?search=Human%20Gene%20Editing%20Survey&filter=publication_year:2021> produces the result "_Consumer valuation of and attitudes towards novel foods produced with new plant engineering techniques: A review_", but I did not include this).
 Next, I searched for "attitudes towards human gene-editing" on Google, looking at the first 3 pages of results (this means clicking "More Results" 2 times) on FireFox.

 It's worth noting that each search did not include quotation marks; this means that my searches were not for the exact phrases _human gene editing survey_ or _attitudes towards human gene-editing_ (e.g., "attitudes toward human gene-editing" means I searched [attitudes toward human gene-editing] not ["attitudes toward human gene-editing"]).